54696d20/Aspire-With-Friends/OpenTelemetry-README.md

 - **OpenTelemetry** for metrics and tracing
 - **Prometheus** for metrics collection and storage
 - **Grafana** for metrics visualization and dashboards
+- **Jaeger** for distributed tracing and request flow visualization

 ## Architecture